CCBDA-UPC/Cloud-Computing-QuickStart/LinuxOS-VirtualMachine.md

 # Run a Linux OS in a Virtual Machine

-Due that many hands-on are assuming a Linux OS environment we suggest to use VirtualBox in order to run a Linux in a separate virtual machine if you have a Windows environment.
+Due that many hands-on are assuming a Linux OS environment we suggest to use VirtualBox in order to run a Linux in a separate virtual machine in case you are working on top of a Windows environment.

 - You can download and install a VirtualBox from [https://www.virtualbox.org](https://www.virtualbox.org).
 - Ubuntu is a Debian-based Linux operating system, with Unity as its default desktop environment.
 It is based on free software.
 You can download a 64-bit Ubuntu Linux ISO from http://www.ubuntu.com/download/desktop.